Niger Travel Advisory

 O D K E N H U T C

-Reconsider travel to Niger due to risk of crime, civil unrest, terrorism, and kidnapping.
+Reconsider travel to Niger due to risk of crime, civil unrest, terrorism, kidnapping, and health.
+Some areas have increased risk.
+Read the entire Travel Advisory.

-Demonstrations, while generally peaceful, may become violent at any time and lead to civil unrest.
+Demonstrations, while generally peaceful, may become violent at any time.
+They can lead to civil unrest.

 Visit our website for Travel to High-Risk Areas.